-Grades of 4, 3, 2, or 1 will be recorded on PK and Kindergarten report cards.
+Grades of 4, 3, 2, or 1 will be recorded on Kindergarten report cards.

-- 4 = Exceeds Standard Consistently meets and often exceeds grade level expectations; performance demonstrates mastery of concepts and skills. - 3 = Meets Standard Meets grade level expectations; performance demonstrates an understanding of concepts and skills. - 2 = Developing Progressing toward grade level expectations; performance varies regarding accuracy, quality, and level of support needed. - 1 = Emerging Not meeting grade level expectations; performance is inconsistent even with guidance and support.
+- 4 = Exceeds Standard Consistently meets and often exceeds grade level expectations; performance demonstrates mastery of concepts and skills. - 3 = Meets Standard Meets grade level expectations; performance demonstrates an understanding of concepts and skills. - 2 = Approaching Progressing toward grade level expectations; performance varies regarding accuracy, quality, and level of support needed. - I = Emerging Not meeting grade level expectations; performance is inconsistent even with guidance and support.

-For grade 1, numerical grades shall be established for the subjects of language arts, reading and math.
-Grades for health, science, and social studies, art, music and physical education may use designations of "E, S, N, U".
+For grade 1-5, numerical grades shall be established for the subjects of language arts, reading, math, science and social studies.
 There will be no Language Arts Composite.